Andrea/andrea.github.io/_posts/2018-10-04-recommended-history.markdown

 comments: true
 date: 2018-10-04 10:48:00+00:00
 layout: post
-title: Recommended history of computer books
+title: Recommended history of computing books
 categories:
 - history of computing
 ---

-These are some great history of computing books, most of these books tend to focus on software and programming languages.
+These are some great history of computing books, in this list I chose books that tend to focus on software and programming languages.
-I like in categories I invented myself.
+These are books I like in categories I invented myself.

 ## Reference books